osbuild/osbuild-composer/test/README.md

 See *Integration testing* for more information.

+## Image tests

+In the `test/cases` directory, sample image builds and their tests are collected for the various distros, architectures, configuration we support.

+Each test case describes how the image is built, the expected osbuild manifest used internally, the expected image-info output and how to boot-test the image.

+To (re)generate these test cases use the tool `tools/test-case-generators/generate-test-cases`.

 ## Notes on asserts and comparing expected values

 When comparing for expected values in test functions you should use the